Knowledge Assessment

 A student who fails to attend an exam without a reasonable excuse is considered as having failed the final assessment (exam).

-Regulations for Interim and Ongoing Assessment of Students
+Extracts from the Regulations for Interim and Ongoing Assessments of Students at National Research University Higher School of Economics